Railroaded!: Plot

 When it turns out Kowalski dies from his gunshot wound, Rosie Ryan goes over to Calhoun's apartment and confronts her about her identification.
 A fight ensues between the two women.
 Martin watches the fight while hiding, and afterwards he enters the room and tells Calhoun he will "straighten out" Westin before Rosie Ryan talks with her.
-Martin also tells Calhoun that she should lay low and disappear for a while, until Steve Martin's trial.
+Martin also tells Calhoun that she should lie low until Steve Martin's trial.
 Rosie Ryan goes straight to Westin's beauty shop, but is unable to find her.
-Also looking for Westin is Ferguson, and he finds her outside the shop and offers her a ride home.
-Rosie Ryan accepts the ride, and on the way, Ferguson confesses his doubts about Steve Ryan's guilt.
+Also looking for Westin is Ferguson, who offers Rosie a ride home.
+On the way, Ferguson confesses his doubts about Steve Ryan's guilt.

-Back at home, Rosie Ryan receives a message from Martin, telling her to come to the Club Bombay, which he manages.
+Rosie Ryan receives a message from Martin, telling her to come to the Club Bombay, which he manages.
 Rosie Ryan goes to meet Martin at the club, and in the meantime Ferguson breaks into and inspects Calhoun's now-deserted apartment.
-He finds a lead in a photograph of Martin, which connects the two.
-Since Ferguson has had dealings with Martin before, he recognizes the photo and goes to the club to question Martin about his relation to Calhoun.
+He finds a photograph of Martin, which connects the two.
+He goes to the club to question Martin about his relation to Calhoun.

-Martin suggests to Rosie Ryan that he knows who is framing Steve Ryan, and Rosie Ryan denounces Ferguson in front of Martin.
-Ferguson doesn't give up though, concernedly warning Rosie Ryan to stay away from Martin.
-However, Rosie Ryan is determined to do anything to get her brother off the hook, and puts more trust in Martin.
+Martin suggests to Rosie Ryan that he knows who is framing Steve Ryan, and Rosie denounces Ferguson in front of Martin.
+Ferguson warns Rosie to stay away from Martin.
+However, she is determined to do anything to get her brother off the hook, and puts more trust in Martin.
 Martin reveals to Calhoun his intent to rob Jacklin Ainsworth, Calhoun's gambling boss and the owner of Club Bombay.
 In an attempt to discover the relation between Calhoun and Martin, Ferguson waits outside Calhoun's hideout apartment.
 When Martin appears and is about to enter the building, Ferguson makes his presence known to him.

-Martin tries to get out of the compromising situation by accusing Calhoun of double-crossing him.
-He then runs off, and Ferguson goes inside to speak with her.
-Ferguson tells her that Westin has been found dead in the river.
-Because of this, he advises Calhoun to call him later at Rosie Ryan's house for her own protection.
-Meanwhile Martin finds another solution to his problem, by convincing an alcoholic named Wino to confess to the robbery in exchange for a sum of money.
-He then talks to Rosie Ryan and assures her that Wino's statements will get Steve Ryan out of jail.
+Martin accuses Calhoun of double-crossing him.
+He then runs off, and Ferguson goes inside and tells her that Westin has been found dead in the river.
+He advises Calhoun to call him later at Rosie Ryan's house for her own protection.
+Meanwhile Martin persuades an alcoholic named Wino to confess to the robbery in exchange for money.
+He assures Rosie that Wino's statements will get Steve Ryan out of jail.